top of page

 Phonological awareness is the awareness of the sound structures in the English Language.
 It is inclusive of but not limited to alliteration, phonemic awareness, onset-rime, rhyme, syllabification and morphology awareness.

 It is important to note that phonological and phonemic awareness enhancement activities are about oral sounds and listening.
 Auditory activities that enhance these abilities are initially completed without letter representations until it becomes appropriate to introduce letter representations.
+Students with language and literacy difficulties may struggle with phonological awareness.

 PHONEMIC AWARENESS